-At its western edge, a dramatic staircase of vivid cliffs change colour as they steadily climb.
-In the east, the Escalante River and its tributaries cut through red sandstone creating slot canyons and natural arches.
+At its western edge, a dramatic staircase of vivid cliffs changes colour as they steadily climb.
+In the east, the Escalante River and its tributaries cut through red sandstone, creating slot canyons and natural arches.

 In between, a high plateau is an adventure playground with rough tracks for 4×4 excursions.

 This is remote Utah.
-Come here for adventurous hiking, an exhilarating road trip or an escape in an under-explored natural wilderness.
+Come here for adventurous hiking, an exhilarating road trip, and a sense of the depth and breadth of the American Midwest.

 In 1996, it was designated a National Monument by President Bill Clinton.
 Covering 1.9 million acres, it was the largest National Monument (area of significant natural, cultural, historical, or scientific importance) in the United States.